The Saint of Bleecker Street: Act 1

 In her tenement on Bleecker Street, Annina has visions of Jesus Christ and wakes up to find stigmata on her hands ("Oh sweet Jesus, spare me this agony").
 The neighbors and Don Marco, the neighborhood priest, believe that she is a saint with healing powers, but her protective brother Michele makes them leave and declares that her visions are simply the evidence of illness.
 Later, Annina sits outside with her friend Carmela, who shyly confesses that she intends to be married to Salvatore instead of taking the veil with Annina.
 Annina lovingly releases her from her promise.
 They are joined by Assunta, who curiously asks Annina if she has ever seen Heaven.
-Annina says she hasn’t, but then describes a dream she had of talking to St. Michael and St. Peter(“Once, In the Deep of Night”).
+Annina says she has not, but then describes a dream she had of talking to St. Michael and St. Peter ("Once, in the Deep of Night").
 Maria Corona runs in, warning the women that the Sons of San Gennaro have vowed to take Annina away, by force if necessary, to display her in their procession.
 Michele, however, has forbidden Annina to attend the annual Feast of San Gennaro, and when he shows up in the street, the other women scatter, leaving Annina to face her brother.
 Michele mocks her religious beliefs and continues to forbid her to take the veil, while Annina seems to be looking above and beyond their existence.
 She comes back to the present reality when the festival arches above Mulberry Street begin to light up, signaling the oncoming procession.
 The Sons of San Gennaro appear, beat Michele up, tie him to a fence on the street and carry Annina away in the procession.
 Left alone in the street, Michele weeps in frustration as Desideria appears, and kisses him.

 Act 2

 Annina and Michele attend Carmela's wedding reception at an Italian restaurant ("Be good to her, be kind").
 Desideria, Michele's lover, arrives without an invitation and announces that she has been kicked out of her mother's house and wants Michele to openly acknowledge his love for her by taking her in to the wedding reception. ("Ah Michele, don't you know").
 Michele refuses at first, but finally gives in.
 When he tries to take Desideria into the reception, it starts a fight with other guests, culminating in Michele threatening to strike the priest, Don Marco.
-A very drunk Michele accuses the guests of throwing away their Italian heritage, in a country that does not accept them (“I Know That You All Hate Me").
+A very drunk Michele accuses the guests of throwing away their Italian heritage, in a country that does not accept them ("I Know that You All Hate Me").
 He throws a glass of wine at the wedding guests, and sinks into a chair.
 Annina gently tries to convince him to go home, but Desideria flies into a jealous rage and taunts him, accusing him of being in love with his sister.
 Michele, enraged, stabs Desideria in the back and flees.
 Annina holds Desideria in her arms, forgiving her, and praying with her until she dies.